twelsh37/chatalicious/README.md

 3. **CORS errors**
    - Ollama should handle CORS automatically
    - If issues persist, check browser console for specific errors

+4. **Voice input issues**
+   - Check microphone volume: Make sure your microphone is not muted
+   - Speak clearly: Enunciate your words and speak at a normal volume
+   - Reduce background noise: Try in a quieter environment
+   - Check browser settings: Ensure microphone access is allowed
+   - Try different browsers: Chrome and Edge work best for speech recognition
+   - Professional microphones: Works with audio interfaces like Focusrite, GoXLR, etc.
+   - Wait for the prompt: Make sure you see "Listening..." before speaking

 ### Debug Mode